What do you have to do to move to Puerto Rico?

 Getting your vehicle to Puerto Rico is only the first step — you’ll also have to get a driver’s license and register the car.
 You’ll need to obtain a Puerto Rican driver’s license within 30 days of moving.
 If you have a valid U.S. driver’s license, requirements for a license in Puerto Rico include an eye exam, a written exam and payment of a $10 fee.
-Find the nearest Driver’s Service Center location from this map.
+Make an appointment with CESCO online before you go to make the process easier.

 The Department of Transportation is where you’ll get the vehicle inspected and register it.